Background Mandated Materials

 Is the curriculum content in the Western Australian Curriculum and Assessment Outline the same as ACARA's Australian curriculum?

-The Western Australian curriculum currently encompasses ACARA's Australian curriculum English, Mathematics, Science and History.
+The Western Australian curriculum currently encompasses ACARA's Australian curriculum English, Mathematics, and Science.

 The School Curriculum and Standards Authority has adopted and adapted ACARA's curriculum content and developed year-level syllabuses for Humanities and Social Sciences, Health and Physical Education, Technologies, The Arts and Languages.